Things to do in Melaka, Malaysia

 The Canal Walk

 If you want to shop and eat, this is the street to come to!
-Here you can find Chinese, Malaya and even Portuguese food, sweets and pastries as well as an assortment of cheap souvenirs.
+Here you can find Chinese, Portuguese, Malaysian and even typical Melaka food, sweets and pastries as well as an assortment of cheap souvenirs.
 We were very excited to find Portuguese Pastel de Nata being sold in the bakeries!

 Harmony Street (Jalan Tukang)